codefresh-io/cf-deploy-ecs/README.md

 - wait for deployment to complete (by default, if running withou --no-wait)
     * deployment is considered as completed successfully if runningCount == desiredCount for PRIMARY deployment - see `aws ecs describe-service`
     * cfecs-update exits with timeout if after --timeout (default = 900s) runningCount != desiredCount script exits with timeout
-    * cfecs-update exits with error if --max-failed (default = 4) or more ecs tasks were stopped with error for the task definition being deployed
+    * cfecs-update exits with error if --max-failed (default = 2) or more ecs tasks were stopped with error for the task definition being deployed.
+      ECS retries failed tasks continuously

 ### Usage with docker